 My buddy’s concrete subcontractor was in the fall weather predicament: Cold evening temperatures and a chance of overnight precipitation.
 The contractor made the decision to move forward and pour the front and rear patios.
 When the concrete crew was done with the pour, they covered the concrete with plastic sheeting (known in the industry as “visquene”).

-Covering the concrete is the correct course-of-action for cold and/or wet conditions: Visquene both protects the concrete from the cold by as well as provides curing protection by preventing the concrete surface from drying out.
-However, problems can arise when the plastic is applied too early when finishing & late bleed water are still present on the surface.
-When the visquene makes localized contact with a “still wet” surface, the moisture coagulates with the contact surfaces of the visquene.
-Right next to the full-contact areas, there were adjacent air pockets not having visquene contact.
+Covering the concrete is the correct course-of-action for cold and/or wet conditions: Visquene both protects the concrete from the cold by helping to keep the heat it is generating during cement hydration as well as provides curing protection by preventing the concrete surface from drying out.
+However, problems can arise when the plastic is applied too early, when finishing & late bleed water are still present on the surface.
+When the visquene makes localized contact with a “still wet” surface, the moisture coagulates with the contact surfaces of the visquene, but if there are adjacent areas where the visquene is not in full-contact, air pockets will exist.
 Because the moisture is causing the surface to dry at different rates, what results is a mottled finish, where contact and non-contact surfaces have, essentially, two different finished surfaces resulting in two distinct, visible shading variations.

 While there is no likely quality issue in either of the finishes, the aesthetics are very noticeable: